-The iShares Edge MSCI Multifactor Intl ETF (INTF) made its debut on 04/28/2015, and is a smart beta exchange traded fund that provides broad exposure to the Broad Developed World ETFs category of the U.S. equity market.
+A smart beta exchange traded fund, the iShares Edge MSCI Multifactor Intl ETF (INTF) debuted on 04/28/2015, and offers broad exposure to the Broad Developed World ETFs category of the market.

 What Are Smart Beta ETFs?